ConferencesCode/SIGMA/README.md

 ![avatar](case.png)

 The global attention based method [1] utilizes the transformer structure to learn the global attention among nodes in graph classifications.
 We change the original task into node classifications on the dataset Chameleon.
-After training, the attention matrix is retrieved from the first layer of the transformer module.
+After training, the attention matrix is retrieved from the first layer of the transformer module and normalized rowly.

 In the figure, we first calculate the average number of k-hop neighbors that share the same label with a node shown as the blue bar.
 Then, we calculate the average number of these neighbors holding a non-trivial attention/similarity scores, i.e. $s(u,v) > \frac{1}{m}$ for GraphTrans/SimGNN, where $m$ denotes the edge amount.
 The x-axis denotes the hop amount and y-axis is the log scaled amount.